MahnFrammen/Project-3/README.md

 **Data Analysis**

+1. Take the API links and turn the JSON data into individual JSON files
+2. Take the JSON files and convert them to CSV file to be saved in a separate folder
+3. Turn the CSV files into DataFrames
+4. Merge the DataFrames together
+5. Rename the Columns for Improved Readibility
+6. Export the merged DataFrame as a CSV file
+7. Upload the merged CSV data into a database management system of your choice

 **Technologies Used**

 1. Programming Language: Python
 2. Libraries and Modules:
-	Requests: For making HTTP requests to the Covid19 Novel API,
+	- Requests: For making HTTP requests to the Covid19 Novel API
-	Pandas: For data manipulation and analysis,
+	- Pandas: For data manipulation and analysis
-	NumPy: For numerical operations and array manipulations,
+	- NumPy: For numerical operations and array manipulations
-	JSON: Part of the Python standard library, used for handling JSON data,
+	- JSON: Part of the Python standard library, used for handling JSON data
-	PPrint: Part of the Python standard library, used for pretty-printing data structures.
+	- PPrint: Part of the Python standard library, used for pretty-printing data structures
+  	- Plotly and Ployly.Express: Library used to create visualizations
+   	- Ipywidgets: Interactive HTML widgets for Jupyter Notebook and the IPython kernal
+   	- Math: Needed this to do the Log10 of each value
+   	- sns:  Used to visualize distributions
 3. API: Covid19 Novel API(API for finding differnt types of data related to covid across globe)
-4. Integrated Development Environment (IDE): Jupyter Notebook: Used for writing, testing, and debugging the Python script.
+5. Integrated Development Environment (IDE): Jupyter Notebook: Used for writing, testing, and debugging the Python script.
-5. Version Control: Git: Used for version control and collaborative development.
+6. Version Control: Git: Used for version control and collaborative development.
+7. Database: PostGre SQL
-6. Project Documentation: README.md: For project documentation and instructions.
+8. Project Documentation: README.md: For project documentation and instructions.

 **Structures**